-McCormick County, SC - A 9-year old girl was attacked and killed by a dog Saturday at her grandfather's home in Modoc.
-Kristen Dutton, a fourth grade student at Meriwether Elementary School, was pronounced dead at the Medical College of Georgia Hospital shortly after arrival.
-The grandfather, Mickey Abercrombie, had purchased the 98-pound Japanese akita1 -- a breed with a well known heritage of dogfighting and guarding -- just three weeks earlier for his grandchildren who lived with him at his home.
+McCormick County, SC - A 9-year old girl was killed by a dog Saturday at her grandfather's home in Modoc.
+Kristen Dutton, a fourth grade student at Meriwether Elementary School, was taken to Medical College of Georgia Hospital, where she was pronounced dead.
+Her grandfather, Mickey Abercrombie, had purchased the 98-pound Japanese akita1 -- a breed with a well known heritage of dogfighting and guarding -- just three weeks earlier for his grandchildren who lived at his home.

 Photo: The Augusta Chronicle

 DogsBite.org is a 501(c)(3) tax-exempt public charity organization.
 Learn more »

 Creepy.
 The last akita fatality appears to have been in 1993 and the father was a vet?

 "Craig Weathersby knelt beside his daughter's killer: a 100-pound Akita guard dog named Kumite.
 Surrounded by animal cages, Weathersby's wife, Tiffany, cradled Kumite's head in her lap Tuesday afternoon as her husband injected the family's pet with a lethal dose of phenobarbitol."

 Wow, look at how the akita community talks about the breed (way more honest than pit nutters)

 -AKITAS WERE BRED TO HUNT AND HAVE A STRONG PREY DRIVE.

 -AKITAS ARE NATURAL PROTECTORS - PROTECTION TRAINING AN AKITA CAN CREATE A TICKING TIME BOMB